slatteryjim/cifar10-speedrun/README.md

     *   **Augmentations:** Adding `ColorJitter` provided a slight accuracy boost, while `TrivialAugmentWide` and `RandomRotation` were less effective than the baseline augmentations for this setup.

 The final recommended configuration for a fast, high-accuracy 10-epoch run is ResNet-18, batch size 64, LR=0.04, cosine schedule, and AMP enabled.

+## Reproducibility
+- By default, runs are unseeded to surface natural run-to-run variation during exploration.
+- Provide `--seed <int>` to fix all RNGs (Python, NumPy, PyTorch, CUDA) for repeatability.
+- Note: some CUDA kernels and AMP paths can still introduce minor non-determinism.

 ## Suggested next experiments
 - Add simple augmentation (RandomCrop(32, padding=4), RandomHorizontalFlip) to push >75% without changing model depth.